 - “Bring it all together”: Language and communication in healthcare, business and legal settings

-- To introduce the students to current trend and central topics in the field of communication in organizations and professions
+- To introduce the students to current trends and central topics in the field of langauge and communication in organizations and professions.

-- To introduce the students to discourse/communication-based approaches to professional communication
+- To introduce the students to discourse/communication-based approaches to professional and workplace communication.

-- To provide the students with ‘hands-on’ experience of analyzing authentic discourse data from various professional settings
+- To provide the students with ‘hands-on’ experience of analyzing authentic discourse data from various professional and workplace settings.

 The class will be divided into groups of 10.
 Each group will have a tutorial every second week.
-The aim of the tutorials is to address the students’ questions about the topics discussed in the class, and to engage in the analysis of discourse data in preparation for the end-term assessment.
+The aim of the tutorials is to address the students’ questions about the topics discussed in the class, and to engage in the analyses of discourse data in preparation for the final assessment.
 Students will be provided with guidelines on how to plan and write an essay.

 Assessment for the course is comprised of three parts: